yassersouri/thomas-calibration/README.md

 Questions
 =========
 **Q:** How do we know if a line in the image is closer to horizontal or vertical?  - **A:** When calculating the Hough transform, each pixel in the frame space, corresponds to a set of bins in the Hough space.
-According to the angle that the bin corresponds to we can decide whether the line is more horizontal or more vertical, then by checking its _x_ or _y_ coordinates we decide which sub-Hough space we should use.
+According to the angle that the bin corresponds to we can decide whether the line is more horizontal or more vertical, then by checking its *x* or *y* coordinates we decide which sub-Hough space we should use.

 **Q:** I have no idea why applying the line detection filter several times and then adding their outputs together makes sense!
 Why first design a powerful line detection filter with orientation and line width parameters, and then add together output of the filter for different values of its parameters blindly?

+**Q:** How is the step size determined in the search step?
+It is set to be equivalent to a fixed number of pixels in the image, but the fixed number of pixels seems to change with equal increase in zoom value.
+In the paper the author says for zoom consider the motion caused at the edge of the image.

 Tasks
 =====